Congrats on finishing your first sensor!

 - How does stress or a bad night of sleep affect my glucose levels the next day?

-2. The ability to identify trouble foods (using your analytics) and analyze your postprandial (after eating) glucose values.
+2. The ability to identify trouble foods (using your Insights) and analyze your postprandial (after eating) glucose values.

 Here is an excerpt from one of Kara's tests: